 This is the second family vacation that I have taken with the Bears.
 The first was last March to a trip to the Bahamas.
-Although I did have my own suite at Atlantis, packing and traveling international with a two-year-old had its challenges.
-I’d like to thank the wine from room service for keeping me sane.
+Although I did have my own suite at Atlantis, packing and traveling internationally with a two-year-old had its challenges.
+I’d like to thank the room service wine for keeping me sane.

 The second family trip would end up being three days of utter exhaustion, sunburns, and tantrums.
 But throughout all of the chaos, there were hugs and high fives to favorite Disney characters and late-night snuggles.
 Although I was on my feet for three days with barely any sleep, the justification for the long days and nights and the eating bad came down to what BB said on the way home to Miami: “I had so much fun!”